Cleg83/tool_db/README.md

 ## Home Page

-The Home Page for displays a random tool card that changes every ten seconds.
+The Home Page for displays a random tool card that changes every ten seconds (implemented using some Javascript; the home page is the only page that has custom JS).

 The card contains the tool name (which is a clickable link to the tool's page) and the tool description.

 ![default home page](tool_db/static/images/default-home.png)